AntonioFeijaoUK/www-ninagernow-com/docs/_pages/energy-guidance.md

  **If I love myself, I will express that love in my relationship with others.
 Being pure in one's energy means that one uses one's energy in the direction of truth and love.**

   - Don Miguel Ruiz

+Energy-healing is to put light on the dark, it is to release your inner imbalance in forms of repeating patterns (shadows), and create new programming.

+Your intuition - Feminine power speaks to you.
+More easaly when you are relaxed and have inner peace.
+Your intuition is the signal from your Soul, and it has a plan for you and for your life.
+It sends you signals from the non-physical world.

+It doessn't speak loudly - like your emotions, all though it is always for your highest good and from your heart.